Warning Signs of Breast Cancer

 If you have any of the warning signs described below, see a health care provider [10-11].

 In most cases, these changes are not cancer.
 One example is breast pain.
-Pain is more common with benign breast conditions than with breast cancer, but the only way to know for sure is to get it checked.
+Pain is more common with benign (not cancer) breast conditions than with breast cancer.
+However, the only way to know for sure it’s not breast cancer is to get it checked.

 If a change turns out to be breast cancer, it’s best to find it at an early stage, when the chances of survival are highest.